jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

 ----
 I disagree with the entire notion of lecturing anyone regarding technical Q&A on this site.
 Presuming that a lecture is in order is presuming way too much information regarding the motivations of the original poster.
 They may be new, under a deadline, and completely dis-interested in the topic.
 They may have family or emotional pressures, or a thousand and one other things that make a lecture completely inappropriate.
 People accept and respond to lectures from individuals they have come to respect.
 In turn, this respect comes from interaction and trust.
 Effective lectures come from individuals who have taken the time to consider all the circumstances regarding the question and the life of the questioner.
 A random lecture from a random individual on a wiki is nothing more than wind and noise.
---General/TimHart - *Appreciating the irony that this post can in itself be considered a lecture.*
+--TimHart - *Appreciating the irony that this post can in itself be considered a lecture.*

 **And a rather long-winded and noisy one at that. :-)**